Yash-29-10-2003/ohslBCDA/README.md

 ## Improving Processing Time per Request:

-- The approximate processing times per abstract for different models and hardware configurations are as follows:
+- The approximate processing times per abstract as processed on my laptop(r5 5600h , gtx 1650) for different models  are as follows:
     - ~12 seconds per abstract for the Facebook BART-Large-CNN on CPU.
     - ~1.8 seconds per abstract for the Facebook BART-Large-CNN on GPU.
     - ~7.8 seconds per abstract for the DistilBART-CNN-12-6 on CPU (a smaller and faster model).
     - ~1.1 seconds per abstract for the DistilBART-CNN-12-6 on CPU.

-### Using CUDA Support for PyTorch:
+### Using CUDA Support for PyTorch [dedicated gpu required]:

 1. Check if CUDA support is already available:
     ```bash